Vegetable and Lentil Soup Recipe

 If you’re looking a bowl of warm comfort, you’ve come to the right place!
-I threw together some veggies, lentils and bone broth in the slow cooker last weekend and made my taste buds dance.
-When I took the leftovers to work on Monday, I was pleasantly surprised by how much more flavorful this soup was!
-Apparently the flavors continue to meld and intensifying after cooking.
+I threw together some veggies, lentils, and homemade bone broth in the slow cooker last weekend and made my taste buds dance.

 Here’s the recipe!
 By the way, if you are looking for a vegan version of this soup, just substitute the bone broth with vegetable broth.

 See below for a printable version.

 1/2 cup of chopped carrots (I used the baby carrots I had on hand.)

 4 medium potatoes, peeled and chopped into 1-inch pieces